Travel Insurance for Turks and Caicos

 Do I Need Travel Insurance for Turks and Caicos Islands?

-In addition, as of 1st September 2021, all visitors who are 16 years and over will require proof of being vaccinated to be granted entry into the Turks and Caicos Islands.
+As of May 1, 2022, travelers heading to Turks and Caicos are not required to have travel insurance.
+While insurance coverage is optional, all visitors who are 18 years old and over must show proof of being fully vaccinated for COVID-19 to be granted entry into the Turks and Caicos Islands.

-The COVID-19 pandemic is a top concern when it comes to evaluating travel insurance for Turks and Caicos.
-However, only buying coverage to meet the minimum requirements may leave you unprotected against other travel mishaps.
+Health and the COVID-19 pandemic may be a top concern for many travelers when it comes to evaluating travel insurance for Turks and Caicos.
+However, only buying coverage for medical events may leave you unprotected against other travel mishaps.
 If you are concerned about flight delays, baggage loss, unforeseen inclement weather, or other surprises, you'll want to purchase a plan that provides adequate coverage.
 A comprehensive travel insurance plan allows travelers to address many concerns with a single plan.
 Be sure to read the specific language of the policy to ensure you're covered.
 If you have questions, our customer care team is available to help.

 Sometimes travelers need to end their trips early or cancel them entirely before leaving, perhaps due to an ailing family member or another emergency situation at home.
 In these situations, you might consider trip cancellation or cancel for any reason (CFAR) benefits.
 Trip cancellation and Cancel for Any Reason (CFAR) can be useful coverage options, especially during uncertain times.
 Still, you'll want to be sure to read the fine print carefully as there are special requirements, limits, and restrictions that apply.